-In line with the University's principles and policy framework for education, learning and teaching, the Centre for University Teaching team has developed the Flinders Foundations of University Teaching (FFOUT) Program.
+In line with the University's principles and policy framework for education, learning and teaching, the Centre for Innovation in Learning and Teaching team (formerly the Centre for University Teaching) has developed the Flinders Foundations of University Teaching (FFOUT) Program.
 FFOUT is open to all academic staff who wish to develop their teaching skills.
 Academic staff who are new to Flinders University are required to participate in this course as stipulated in our current Enterprise Agreement.

 FFOUT endeavours to promote an interactive learning environment with an array of collaborative learning projects, workshops and reflective writing processes that will assist participants to develop networks within the University and a theoretical and practical understanding of contemporary developments in learning and teaching.
 The main objectives of the program cater to the immediate needs of a newly appointed academic staff and provide them with an opportunity to develop a pragmatic approach to learning as well as to build a support network of academics and other key staff throughout the University.

 Past participants have indicated that participation in the program has helped them become more confident in teaching; given them an increased awareness about the importance of being responsive to students and encouraged them to think more critically as well as to make more conscious choices in relation to teaching and learning.
 Those participants who were more experienced teachers said that participation had affirmed and validated the way that they taught and provided an opportunity to think about the way they teach.
 Others have said that participation in FFOUT allowed them to gain further insights, strategies and/or knowledge about teaching and learning.